The Problem You’re Trying To Solve Might Not Be The Right One Anymore

 Lost in the litany of tech buzzwords like big-data, digital, cloud and AI is the human element.
 We often get caught up in technology for the sake of itself, forgetting that innovation must be relevant for something valuable that people care about.
-With these thoughts, Sam Yen, Chief Design Officer at SAP, (at right) kicked off his break-out session at the SAPPHIRE NOW & ASUG Conference, entitled, “Create More Empathy for Greater Innovation with Design Thinking.”
+With these thoughts, Former Member, (at right) kicked off his break-out session at the SAPPHIRE NOW & ASUG Conference, entitled, “Create More Empathy for Greater Innovation with Design Thinking.”

 “Innovation is a combination of creativity and execution,” said Yen.
 “Most organizations are good at solving problems, but that alone doesn’t lead to breakthrough innovation.
 If execution is problem solving, creativity is problem finding, understanding that boundary conditions have shifted, and the problem that you’re trying to resolve might not be right problem anymore.
 The organization that takes a step back to identify the problem worth solving is on the path to breakthrough innovation.”